 Taro was still processing what was happening.
 Soon after waking, he also realized the situation and went to comfort Nell.
 He hugged her, seemingly on the verge of tears himself.
 He got on his knees and asked, “Nell.
 Please.
 Will you marry me?”

 Nell grabbed his hands, looked into his eyes in tears, and said, “Yes!!”
 They hugged and kissed.
-Our dream world seemed to have left them changed.
+Our dream world left them changed.
 Maybe all of this was a good thing.

 Guhya interrupted, “Hey lovebirds, this is sweet and all, but we need to move quickly.
 We don’t have much time left.
 The Zaza disrupts the effects of the fog but not for long.
 So let’s move it!”